pococms/poco/.poco/themes/skyscraper/README.md

 stylesheets:
 - "../../css/base.css"
-- "skyscraper-overrides.css"
+- "../../css/skinny.css"
 ---

 # Skyscraper theme

+Skyscraper takes the Base theme and centers it on the screen, showing how to create a theme with a visible background.
+It does that simply by adding the `skinny.css` stylesheet.
+Skyscraper supports the
-It doesn't look special, but that's the point.
-Base supports the entire set of theme framework features:
+entire set of theme framework features:

 * Header (optional)